 I visited the Center for Digital Scholarship and Curation (CDSC) at Washington State University this week.
 Many thanks to Kim Christen, Michael Wynne, and Trevor Bond for hosting me.
 While I was there I gave a talk titled, “Remaking Old Media across the Disciplines”.
 Given the importance of historical particulars to this research, not to mention my proclivity for tangents, I decided to read a paper with slides for this one.
 The video includes my slides as well as the Q&A session.

 I enjoyed returning to WSU, which I first visited in 2009 to attend a THATCamp.
 Thanks again, Kim, Michael, and Trevor.
 The CDSC is doing brilliant work at the intersection of technologies, ethics, and social empowerment.

 7 March 2016

-After my talk at Cornell (HTML), I traveled to Syracuse University to speak about the overlaps of prototyping with writing studies (HTML) and then conduct a Scalar workshop for students.
-I also had a chance to visit the awe-inspiring Belfer Audio Laboratory and Archive (HTML).
+After my talk at Cornell, I traveled to Syracuse University to not only speak about the overlaps of prototyping with writing studies but also conduct a Scalar workshop for students.
+I had a chance as well to visit the awe-inspiring Belfer Audio Laboratory and Archive.
 Many thanks to Patrick Berry, Collin Brooke, Patrick Williams, and Jason Markins for hosting me, and to Jenny Doctor for giving me a tour of the Belfer Lab and Archive.
 Here’s my abstract for the “Prototyping as Composition” talk:

 6 March 2016